ADMARIl/aingson.xyz/content/projects/simple-shell.md

   - C
   - Makefile
 showInProjects: true
-showcase: true
+showcase: false
 ---

-An implemnation of a shell program, supporting a few very basic features of a full-fledged \*nix shell.
+An implementation of a shell program, supporting a few very basic features of a full-fledged \*nix shell.